 Dunmore 2 Wind Farm

-Location: Close to the junction of Windyhill Road/Bolea Road, Limavady, Co.
+|Location:||640 m East of Largantea Bridge, close to the junction of Windyhill Road/Bolea Road, Limavady, Co.
 Londonderry, Northern Ireland|

 Environmental and Economic Benefits:

 The wind farm will produce a net saving of approximately 26,940 tonnes of CO2 per annum through displacement of fossil fuel fired generation.
 Over the 25 year life of the wind farm it will displace, at current comparisons, approximately 659,494 tonnes of CO2.
 Based on the Renewable UK industry trade body evaluation methodology for average annual UK household electricity consumption of 3,781 kWh at the time of project evaluation, this development will provide the equivalent electricity for approximately 17,181 homes per year.

 In addition to the environmental benefits Dunmore 2 Wind Farm will deliver real and tangible benefits at a local level.
 Once the wind farm is operational a dedicated community fund will be established into which an annual fund of £24,000 per annum will be committed for the 25 year lifetime of the project.